Potential Supervisors

 DESCRIPTION OF RESEARCH:

-Dr. Sharon Gabison (she/her) is the Hallisey Affiliate Scientist at the KITE Research Institute at Toronto Rehabilitation Institute – University Health Network and an Assistant Professor in the Department of Physical Therapy at the University of Toronto.
-She is a registered Physical Therapist with a special interest in the prevention and management of wounds.
-Her interdisciplinary research is focused on supporting individuals and their caregivers living with pressure injuries and complications of immobility through the development and evaluation of tools and technologies.
+Dr. Sharon Gabison (she/her) is an Affiliate Scientist at the KITE Research Institute at Toronto Rehabilitation Institute – University Health Network and an Assistant Professor in the Department of Physical Therapy at the University of Toronto.
+She is a registered Physical Therapist with a special interest in the prevention and management of wounds and secondary complications of immobility.
+Her interdisciplinary research is focused on supporting individuals and their caregivers through the development and evaluation of rehabilitation tools and technologies.
 Dr. Gabison has a passion for supporting graduate students towards the development of their research career through mentorship, support and forming collaborative partnerships.
-For more information about Dr. Gabison’s research, please visit www.woundresearch.ca .
+For more information about Dr. Gabison’s research, please visit www.woundresearch.ca.

-Dr. Gabison is currently seeking four masters students to work on two projects beginning immediately:
+Dr. Gabison is currently seeking one master student and one PhD student to work on two projects beginning immediately:

-- The development and evaluation of a knowledge translation tool for individuals living with pressure injuries and the caregivers who support them.
-This project is focused on understanding how knowledge, attitudes and behaviours related to pressure injuries influence the educational needs of individuals living with pressure injuries, and using this information to guide the development and evaluation of Pressure Injury Management and Education (“PrIME”).
+- Determining Repositioning in the Home Environment: Pressure injuries are a devastating secondary complication of immobility.
+Our team is determining how frequently individuals are being repositioned in the home environment.
+We are also looking at exploring potential barriers to repositioning in the home environment.
+We will use this information to guide the development and evaluation of Pressure Injury Management and Education (“PrIME”) that will not only provide education, but prompt the individual when repositioning is needed.
 This project is best suited for a masters student with a strong interest in qualitative, quantitative and mixed methods research, feasibility testing and working within an interdisciplinary team of engineers, computer scientists, healthcare professionals and end users including individuals at risk of developing pressure injuries and the caregivers who support them.
+This project is funded by CIHR.

 CONTACT: shar.gabison@utoronto.ca